 Waterton Canyon Indian Creek Mountain Bike Trail is a 28.6 mile moderately trafficked loop trail located near Littleton, Colorado that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until September.
+The trail offers a number of activity options and is best used from March until September.